datahub-project/datahub/metadata-ingestion/s3-ingestion.md

    ![5_iam](../docs/imgs/s3-ingestion/5_iam.png)

 6. Next, set how you want your crawler to be run.
-In this case, we'll use 'Run on demand', which means that we trigger the crawler ourselves.
+In this case, we'll use "Run on demand", which means that we trigger the crawler ourselves.

    ![6_schedule](../docs/imgs/s3-ingestion/6_schedule.png)